Dan-Matthews-23/finishing-touch/README.md

 ### Implementing a Skeleton layout

-Stage Three will be to setup all other pages of this project using a skeleton layout with placeholder text.
+Next will be to setup all other pages of this project using a skeleton layout with placeholder text.

 #### Index

-The homepage will consist of a series of four to eight different restaurants with a description, image and button for each.
-At this stage the text and image are placeholder only, the button will link to register.html, and will not have any data handling behind it.
+The homepage will consist of a selection of the top four most popular products

 Homepage Design: ![Homepage Design](/local_legends/static/images/design-stages/stage-three-design-a.png)

 #### Register and Login